ezsystems/ezplatform/doc/nginx/nginx.rst

 eZ Publish nginx configuration
 ==============================

-For information on nginx support with your version of eZ Publish, consult the online documentation on http://doc.ez.no.
+For information on nginx support with your version of eZ Platform, consult the online documentation on http://doc.ez.no.

 Prerequisites